 If and when you are interested in joining Cherokee Park United Church, please let the pastor or a church Council member know.
 People are asked to participate in an Inquirer’s Class to learn about the church, its ministries, policies, and relationships to our wider denominations.
 These classes are held when several people are interested in joining.

 Church membership means you can vote at congregational meetings and can serve communion, if willing.
 Youth become members when they are confirmed.

 Our colorful congregation participates in many community events on the West Side of St. Paul.
-Our welcoming float and puppet-carrying marchers join in the annual Cinco de Mayo Parade.
+Our colorful float and puppet-carrying marchers often join in the annual Cinco de Mayo Parade.
 We host a National Night Out event with our neighbors the first Tuesday in August.
 We sponsor community video nights and other programs (art shows, music concerts, etc.) where all are welcome.
-We partner with many neighborhood organizations including West Side Community Organization and West Siders for Strong Schools.
+We partner with many neighborhood organizations including West Side Community Organization.
 Cherokee Park United often shares its space with local non-profit groups looking for a venue.